 - The new check recipient must sign their name and endorse the check.

 Endorsing a third-party check is the same as a two-party check in the fact that they both need to be endorsed.
 Both checks need to be endorsed on the back of the check in order to be cashed by a bank.

 In the rare chance that you make a mistake with endorsing the check, the mistake will be noticed by the bank, and it may not cash.
 In that situation, you will want to know how to void a check and get the check reissued.

-If you want to cash out a third party check, then there is no one specific way to do this because every single situation will be different depending on which bank and institution do such transactions with their customers.
-Not all palces accept them as common as places that cash a personal check near me.
+Suppose you want to cash out a third-party check.
+There is no one specific way to do this because every single situation will be different depending on which bank and institution do such transactions with their customers.
+Not all places accept them as common as places that cash a personal check near me.
 Bank of America may have different check cashing procedures than credit unions.
 It is always best to call the bank, business, or company if you have questions.

 But if someone wants a more straightforward solution, they can always go online.
 There are a lot of instant online check cashing options that exist for banking services.

 There are many companies now offering people convenient check cashing options such as pre-paid debit cards as well.
 Another example is a cash transfer.

 The best way to cash a third-party check is to send it in for deposit into your account or ask the company you are cashing from how they can help you get the funds deposited if that is what you prefer.